kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Mining (PoW)**: Mining is the work of maintaining a blockchain: validating transactions, performing hash calculations to search for and generate new blocks, and participating in consensus.
 Mining is performed simultaneously by many miners in a competitive process.
 Successful miners earning a block reward and transaction fees.​​​​​​​

+**Message Queuing Telemetry Transport (MQTT)**: A lightweight messaging protocol designed for constrained devices and unreliable networks, using a publish-subscribe model to efficiently transmit data between IoT devices.
+Things applications due to its minimal bandwidth requirements and reliable message delivery system.

 ## N

 **Network**: A collection of interconnected devices that can share resources and communicate with each other according to a set of communication protocols.

+**NAT Traversal**: Techniques for establishing and maintaining connections through Network Address Translation (NAT) gateways, fundamental for peer-to-peer communication.

 **Net Neutrality:** The principle that no data online is advantaged or disadvantaged, in terms of access or flow.
 The closer you can get to net neutrality, the better for a Decentralized Web.